What Are the Three Types of Product Defects in Nebraska?

 Failure to Warn Nebraska: Inadequate Instructions and Labels

 Failure to warn defects occur when manufacturers fail to provide adequate warnings or instructions about product dangers.
 Even properly designed and manufactured products can be defective if they lack sufficient warnings about inherent risks or proper usage instructions.
+This category of product liability recognizes that consumers need clear information to use products safely.

 💡 Pro Tip: Document all product packaging, labels, and instruction manuals immediately after an injury.
 Missing or inadequate warnings are easier to prove when you have the original materials that came with the product.